pronebird/pomo-iphone/README.md

 - Source code charset:
 `--from-code=%c`

+Also you can use --add-comments=/ flag in Parser commands to enable translators' comments.
+In this example all comments starting with triple slash will be treated as translators' comments.

 ## Poedit Catalog Settings

 Setup the following keywords for your catalog to make Poedit work with your source code: